raphael39/aml2025-group-15/PROBLEMSETTING.md

 To align the datasets, we will use the shortest time interval (1 hour) of the 3 datasets.

+### Data Splitting Strategy
+To ensure realistic forecasting and avoid data leakage, we apply a strictly chronological split.
+We go back three years and divide the data as follows:

+Training set: first 18 months
+Validation set: next 18 months
+Test set: strictly future window beyond the 3-year history

+At each prediction time t, the model is only provided with features and labels up to t.
+The test set simulates a real-world deployment scenario by evaluating the trained model on completely unseen future data, ensuring no look-ahead bias.

 ---

 ## Evaluation Metrics